beala/xkcd-password/README.md

 	owedsuffersunhealthierlatitudecurd'sprotractormilestone'snutcrackerscertifypossession's

 ##Dictionary File##
 The dictionary file bundled with the script is from the `wamerican-small` package off Ubuntu.
-I strikes a nice balance between entropy and not having too many esoteric words.
+It strikes a nice balance between entropy and not having too many esoteric words.

 Modify the `DEFAULT_DICT` variable at the top of the script to use a different default.